jsr6720/goodreads-csv-to-md/README.md

 To say that I wouldn't have completed this without ChatGPT is an understatement.
 I probably could've cobbled together a python csv parser that generated basic templates but it would've been brute force and required clean up to publish.

-ChatGPT especially shined in three areas
+ChatGPT especially shined in the following areas

+* `format(**bookDict)` I never would've guessed python dictionary could seed a template file :mind-blown:
 * regular expression to match book and author goodreads linkes to markdown links ** but it got stuck on the string replace, I was able to get it working as I wanted
 * merge conflicts with all the file renames I did in git and the build directories